justaprogrammer/BCC-MSBuildLog/docs/usage.md

 | repo | :warning: | Repository name |
 | hash | :white_check_mark: | Hash of the current commit |
 | configuration | | Path to configuration file |

+**Note**: Owner and repo must be specified.
+Combined and seperate arguments are provided for ease of integration.

+## Configuration